Leadership Fellow Capstones

 Leadership Fellows are expected to undertake a capstone project in their third-year of study.
 Each project includes a written plan with defined goals, a description of methodology, an assessment of how undertaking the project will meet community needs and engage specific leadership skills, and identification of benchmarks to measure progress on the project over time.
 Students participating in capstone projects reflect on what they learn, both about the project and about the application of their leadership abilities in pursuing the project.

-One Class of 2013 capstone project and four Class of 2012 capstone projects are summarized below through descriptions provided by the fellows involved in each project.
+Two Class of 2013 capstone projects and four Class of 2012 capstone projects are summarized below through descriptions provided by the fellows involved in each project.

 Student Organization Leader Development Program

 Chantelle Lytle and Andy Jones

 In accordance with Elon Law’s mission to develop strong student leaders, our Capstone Project seeks to create a leadership development program for student organization leaders.
 Our goal is to create and provide the platform for student organization leaders at Elon Law to receive the training and information essential to their success as leaders and the success of their respective organizations.
 This semester, the Program takes the form of three separate events, with topics ranging from Event Logistics to Organization Sustainability and Officer Transitions.
 Our final work product will be a project guide to ensure the sustainability of this Program.

 As a result of our Capstone Project, we hope to strengthen the student organizations at Elon Law by broadening the leadership knowledge base of organization leaders, making organizations aware of available resources, and ensuring the organizations will be sustainable long-term.